 I recently decided to have surgery on my foot after living with pain for FOUR years.
 I’ve tried every conservative approach, and now I’m ready to take the next step.
 Why?
 Because my health is just as important as time or money.

 Our plan to reach FI is not to deprive ourselves to build up a nest egg so that we can relax later.
-And to be clear, our journey to financial independence is not about early retirement.
 We are not looking to not work or sit on a beach for 50-60 years.
 Instead, this journey is about lifestyle design, freedom, flexibility and security.
 We plan to take very intentional actions so that we can adjust our lifestyle along the way.
 Here’s a detailed look at what our plan currently looks like 4 years into our journey.